-- Form a multidisciplinary implementation team within your current health service / organisation. - Assess current policies/procedures and resources available at your organisation. - Use this checklist to identify current barriers and tips to overcome them in your organisation. - Highlight the areas that are feasible and can be changed in consultation with the team/HOD etc. - Look at exemplars of evidence-based care in practice for practical guidance. - Implement selected strategies. - Evaluate progress.
+- Form a multidisciplinary implementation team within your current health service / organisation. - Assess current policies / procedures and resources available at your organisation. - Use this checklist to identify current barriers and tips to overcome them in your organisation. - Highlight the areas that are feasible and can be changed in consultation with your team / manager. - Look at exemplars of evidence-based care in practice for practical guidance. - Implement selected strategies. - Evaluate progress.